40309/Iteration/Class Exercise/Iteration- Class Exercise.md

 ##Revision exercises
 Attempt these tasks if you need to build your confidence and understanding of iteration statements.

-1. Write a program that will print ‘Hello World’ 10 times.
+1. Write a program that will print ‘Hello World’ 10 times. **DONE**
 2. Write a program that will ask the user for a message and the number of times they want that message displayed.
-Then output the message that number of times.
+Then output the message that number of times. **Done**
 3. Write a program that asks the user to enter how many numbers are to be averaged, then enter this number of numbers, calculating the average.
-The program should display the average on the screen.
+The program should display the average on the screen.**DONE**
 4. Write a program that asks a user for a number between 10 and 20 inclusive.
-The program should give the user a message if the number input is outside this range and ask for another number until the number input is within range.
+The program should give the user a message if the number input is outside this range and ask for another number until the number input is within range.**Done**
 5. Write a program that calculates the average of a series of numbers.
 Ask the user to enter a series of numbers, entering the rogue value -1 when they have finished.
 Then calculate the average of those numbers.
+**Incomplete**
 6. Write a program that displays a conversion table for pounds to kilograms, ranging from 1 pound to 20 pounds [1 kg = 2.2 pounds].
 The values should be shown in neat columns.

 ##Development exercises
 Attempt these tasks if you are confident in your understanding but feel you need more practice